kangah-codes/purple/orbit/src/legal/privacy-policy.md

 Depending on how you use the app, we may collect:

 - **Local data** stored on your device (e.g., transactions, budgets, accounts).
 - **App usage and interaction data** — such as:
     - Screens visited and navigation flows
     - Button taps and UI interactions
     - App opens and exits
     - Session duration
     - Changes to app settings and or configurations
     - Crash or error events (including error type, severity, and context)
 - **Device metadata** used for analytics and debugging:
     - Operating system name and version
     - App version and build number
     - Device brand and model
     - Device ID and unique identifier (used to associate events)
     - Carrier information
-    -   Whether you're using an emulator
+    - Whether you're running the app in an emulator

 **No names, email addresses, passwords, or payment information are collected.**